TottAditS/AllProjects/README.md

   </tr>
   <tr width="500px">
   <td valign="text-top">
-Karantin is a 3D FPS survival game currently in development, where players must survive against waves of enemies while awaiting reinforcements.
+<p align="justify">Karantin is a 3D FPS survival game currently in development, where players must survive against waves of enemies while awaiting reinforcements.
 As the programmer, I am actively involved in designing the gameplay mechanics and optimizing performance.
-Development has been ongoing for 2 weeks, and I am continually refining various systems to enhance the player experience.
+Development has been ongoing for 2 weeks, and I am continually refining various systems to enhance the player experience.</p>
   </td>
   <td valign="text-top">
-The core mechanics are similar to traditional Pong, allowing players to move vertically and intercept the ball.
+<p align="justify">The core mechanics are similar to traditional Pong, allowing players to move vertically and intercept the ball.
 However, instead of a conventional scoring system, I implemented a health bar mechanic.
 Each time a player misses the ball, their health bar decreases, and the first to reach zero loses the game.
-This project helped me deepen my understanding of Unity’s 2D physics, game loop management, and coding best practices, further enhancing my development skills, Developed this game in 1 weeks, as programmer.
+This project helped me deepen my understanding of Unity’s 2D physics, game loop management, and coding best practices, further enhancing my development skills, Developed this game in 1 weeks, as programmer.</p>
   </td>
   </tr>